4awpawz/trio/README.md

 * Built in support for MD5 hash-based cache busting, which Trio performs when building your site's release build.

-* Very generous built in support for [blogging](#blogging), including tags, categories and numerous catalogs of metadata that are passed to JavaScript callbacks to use when customizing your blog pages.
+* Extensive support for [blogging](#blogging), including tags, categories and numerous catalogs of metadata that are passed to JavaScript callbacks to use when customizing your blog pages.

 * Trio exposes its extensive collections of [metadata](#metadata) that it generates as a JSON file, `trio.metadata.json`, which it saves in the root of your project folder.
 Having the ability to actually see this data makes it much easier to reason about when coding the [JavaScript callbacks](#javascript-callbacks) that will use this data to to dynamically add content to and customize your web pages.